vim-advent-calendar/ideas/gagbo-truly-cross-platform.md

-Note that vim also has so-called *features* (the arguments in the `has` function) for checking respectively `'osx'` and '`osx_darwin`', but after having speaken with a MacOS user (I don't use it personnally), there seems to be cases where using these flags for MacOS detection is not working as [one would guess](https://github.com/vim-advent-calendar/ideas/pull/12#issuecomment-435005197).
+Note that vim also has so-called *features* (the arguments in the `has` function) for checking respectively `'osx'` and '`osx_darwin`', but after having spoken with a MacOS user (I don't use it personnally), there seems to be cases where using these flags for MacOS detection is not working as [one would guess](https://github.com/vim-advent-calendar/ideas/pull/12#issuecomment-435005197).